 An Academy Development Plan for each Academy has been developed by The Principal/Headteacher and Academy Leadership Group.
-The plan sets out clear targets for student achievement and standards of teaching which has clear links to the 2021/22 budget.
+The plan sets out clear targets for student achievement and standards of teaching which has clear links to the 2022/2023 budget and this same principle is applied to the 2023/2024 planning cycle.

 West Lakes Multi-Academy Trust makes contributions to the Local Government Pension Scheme to provide the benefits which will become payable to scheme members when they fall due.
 The Trust currently pays employer contributions at a rate of 17.7% plus a fixed sum for deficit recovery as advised by the scheme administrators.
-The fixed sum for the year ended 31 August 2021 is £181,725 (cost for the year ending 31 August 2022 will be £183,400).
+The fixed sum for the year ended 31 August 2022 is £185,233.
+The triennial review of the scheme will take place in 2022-23 with changes coming into effect from 1 April 2023 and therefore the forecasted cost for the year ending 31 August 2023 is £187,800.
 The Trust will annually monitor performance of the scheme and follow the advice of the scheme administrators on contribution rates.